michael-grunder/shsuggest/README.md

 The `pipe_first_into` entry lets you feed the first suggestion into another program (for example, `pbcopy` on macOS to copy the command to the clipboard).
 Even when multiple suggestions are shown interactively, only the first suggestion is piped.

+`num_thread` is forwarded to Ollama's `options.num_thread` field, which can be used when targeting models that benefit from a specific thread count.